Vulcalien/vulcalien.github.io/content/blog/jeanneville/index.md

 unique, both in the way it is built and in its function.
 For example, one house is also the blacksmith's workshop, another is a bakery...

-Most of the houses share the same style: the ground floor made of stone and the higher floors [half-timbered](https://en.wikipedia.org/wiki/Timber_framing) and
+Most of the houses share the same style: the ground floor is made of stone and the higher floors are [half-timbered](https://en.wikipedia.org/wiki/Timber_framing) and
 [jettied](https://en.wikipedia.org/wiki/Jettying).